I am sure that, one day, a doctor,

 who gave me their smiles and countless hugs, all of this born

-from pure, naïve and strong a human camaraderie;
+from pure, naive and strong human camaraderie;

-will also never know the brightness of the days I was able to celebrate,
+will never even dream the brightness of the days

-although it took a while, nor the victory over the enemies I had to face;
+nor the victory over many of the enemies I had to face.

 Published in Better than Starbucks, November 2021 issue.